Modern Languages (Spanish with German) BA (Hons) – 2020 entry

 Why choose this course

-We’re one of the UK's leading universities for modern languages, with our programmes ranked 3rd by the Guardian University Guide 2019 and our Iberian languages courses have been ranked top 5 in the UK by The Times and The Sunday Times Good University Guide 2019.
+We’re one of the UK’s leading universities for modern languages, with our courses ranked in the top 10 by the Guardian University Guide 2020 and our Iberian languages courses have been ranked top five in the UK by The Times and The Sunday Times Good University Guide 2019.

 What you will study

-This course will improve your practical language skills and allow you to acquire a strong understanding of how languages work.
+This course will improve your practical language skills and allow you to gain a strong understanding of how languages work.

-You will have the opportunity to study translation modules, gaining an insight into various aspects of the translation profession, including subtitling and interpreting.
-You will also learn about the cultures and societies of the countries where your chosen languages are spoken in interactive modules taught in the target language.
+You’ll have the opportunity to study translation modules and gain an insight into various aspects of the translation profession.
+You’ll also learn about the cultures and societies of the countries where your chosen languages are spoken in interactive modules taught in the target language.

 The course includes a Professional Training placement abroad, giving you the choice between work, study, or a combination of the two.